BarTzipori/IOT_WIN_24_25_TEAM_10/README.md

 * Documentation: wiring diagram + basic operating instructions
 * Unit Tests: tests for individual hardware components (input / output devices)
 * flutter_app : dart code for our Flutter app.
-* Assets: 3D printed parts, Audio files used in this project,
+* Assets: 3D printed parts, Audio files used in this project.

 ## Arduino/ESP32 libraries used in this project: